 Key takeaways from this project:

-— Space need not be a deterrent for storage.
+- Make space when there is no space: space need not be a deterrent for storage.
 Think inside the box to create multi-functional pieces such as built ins, a sofa that can double up as a bed for guests, a coffee table with storage.

-— Stick to a single color.
+- Single color rules: Stick to a single color.
 The apartment plays with various shades of blue throughout to bring that cohesive look.
 For instance, from the blue sofa in the living to cushions in the extended space and wall texture in the balcony, it’s blue all the way.

-— Keep the walls white to maximize the feeling of space while bringing in the warmth through warm oak.
+- Why white is a safe bet?
+Keep the walls white to maximize the feeling of space while bringing in the warmth through warm oak.
 Add pops of color for the fun element and break the monotony.

-— Don’t be afraid to break down walls.
+- Bring down the walls: Don’t be afraid to break down walls.
 The balcony wall was broken down to expand the living room make it appear seamless.
 At the same time, the balcony can function as a space of its own, a nook, if need be.

 - Reuse your old furniture by upholstering / distressing and dressing up the space around it so as to draw the eyes away from what you may perceive as an eyesore.
 Case in point is the old cot in the master bedroom.
 By painting the accent wall in Monaco blue with a beautiful tufted peacock green headboard, the eyes are constantly on the move without settling on the bed.

-— Give a twist to the old with your personal stamp on it.
+- What’s your story?
+Give a twist to the old with your personal stamp on it.
 Case in point is the applique fabric on teak dining table sandwiched between a layer of glass and the table.

-— Play with textures from flooring to wall finishes as a uniform smooth or rugged finish can get boring.
+- Think textures: Play with textures from flooring to wall finishes as a uniform smooth or rugged finish can get boring.